Trevor Whitling (IEng) - Marine Surveyor

 Associate member of IMarEST

 (Institute of Marine Engineering, Science and Technology)

-CORGI (LPG for boats)
+GAS SAFE REGISTRATION (LPG for boats)

 I commenced marine engineering, surveying and gas fitting on Inland Waterways craft in 1995 after having spent many years at sea as a second engineer officer in the British Merchant Navy.
 Initially trading as a sole trader and later as a limited company in 2003.